-- The department receives more than 150 cases per year for intra-epidermal nerve fibre density (IENFD) analysis.
+- The department receives more than 200 cases per year for IENFD analysis.
 See our protocol for more about the technique and instructions for sending samples.

 - We receive around 20 specimens a year from surgery for epilepsy.
 There is close association between neurophysiologist surgeons, radiologists and neuroradiologists through multi-disciplinary meetings and research projects.

 - The department currently provides around 400 molecular pathology tests per annum.
 See our protocol for Molecular Pathology Referrals for instructions on sending samples.

 Brain Bank (neurodegenerative diseases)

 The department provides clinical diagnosis for the MRC London Neurodegenerative Diseases Brain Bank based at the Institute of Psychiatry, King's College London.